tryingsomestuff/Minic/README.md

 is released for April 1st 2020 (during covid-19 confinement).
 For this version, the one file Minic was splitted into many header and source files, and commented a lot more, without negative impact on speed and strength.

 #### NNUE from release 2.47 to release 2.53 (from Stockfish implementation)
-Minic, since release 2.47 of August 8th 2020 (http://talkchess.com/forum3/viewtopic.php?f=2&t=73521&hilit=minic2&start=50#p855313), has the possibility to be build using a shameless copy of the NNUE framework of Stockfish.
-Integration of NNUE was done easily and I hope this can be done for any engine, especially if NNUE is release as a standalone library (update: see https://github.com/dshawul/nncpu-probe for instance).
+Minic2, since release 2.47 of August 8th 2020 (http://talkchess.com/forum3/viewtopic.php?f=2&t=73521&hilit=minic2&start=50#p855313), has the possibility to be build using a shameless copy of the NNUE framework of Stockfish.
+Integration of NNUE was done easily and I hope this can be done for any engines, especially if NNUE is release as a standalone library (see https://github.com/dshawul/nncpu-probe for instance).
 New UCI parameter NNUEFile is added and shall be the full path to the network file you want to use.
 To build such Minic you need to activate WITH_NNUE in definition.hpp and use the build script (or make your own, but do not forget to pass -DUSE_AVX2 or whatever your hardware supports to the NNUE part ...).
-First test shows that MinicNNUE is around 200Elo stronger than Minic, around the level of Xiphos or Ethereal currently at short TC and maybe something like 50Elo higher at longer TC (around Komodo11).
+First test shows that MinicNNUE is around 200Elo stronger than Minic, around the level of Xiphos or Ethereal at this date at short TC and maybe something like 50Elo higher at longer TC (around Komodo11).
 This says that a lot more can (and will!) be done inside Minic standard evaluation function !

 When using a NNUE network with this Stockfish implementation, it is important that Minic is called MinicNNUE (or Minnuec as introduced by Gekkehenker).
-MinicNNUE, won't be the official Minic, as this NNUE work to not reflect my own work and skills at all !
+MinicNNUE, won't be the official Minic, as this NNUE work do not reflect my own work and skills at all !

 Later on, since version 2.50, the NNUE learner from NodChip repo has also been ported to Minic so that networks using Minic data and search can be done.
-The genFen part was not ported and in internal process to produce training is used.
-This include both extracting position from fixed depth game and from random position.
+The genFen part was not ported and an internal process to produce training is used.
+This include both extracting position from fixed depth game and from random positions.

 Nets I built are available at https://github.com/tryingsomestuff/NNUE-Nets.